Let’s talk about personal finance time investment.

 - Everyone put their savings to work for them as mini-dividend generating employees?

 - Everyone could save enough to buy their time back so that they could use their energy, effort, and willpower to improve their lives, and their family, friends, and community?

 The more time investment the better, but just 2 hours of personal finance study per week to manage your money (less than 5% of the time invested in hours worked to make your money) is really all it would take to get you to an adequate level of basic proficiency.
-And once that basic proficiency level was achieved, it would take even less time to maintain it.
+Once that basic proficiency level was achieved, it would take even less time to maintain it.
 And in investing the time into this skill, you can even get rid of your financial advisor (which saves you even more money).

 Sure, shit happens.
 Life events are not always fair.
 You may suffer a number of setbacks along the way that you’ll have to pull yourself up from.
 And you still have to find a way to make a decent income that will provide you the means to live within.
 But never in the history of mankind has there been the kind of resources available to you to learn how to do that and then how to get the most out of those earnings.